-In recent years millions of employees have been laid off and handed a termination agreement to sign.
-Occasionally, employees are handed an employment agreement, especially salespersons, that may restrict their activities in their future employment or business activities.
-If this happened to you, your employer should have advised you to consult a lawyer about the agreement, and your employer was right.
-This agreement will have a major effect on your future, and you want to be sure you are treated properly.
+In recent years millions of employees have been laid off or discharged from employment and handed a termination agreement to sign, generally referred to as a “Severance Agreement” or a “Separation Agreement.”
+These generally include a general release of all potential claims the employee might have against the employer.
+Occasionally, employees are handed an employment agreement, especially salespersons, that may restrict their activities in their future employment or business activities, commonly referred to as a Nondisclosure, Noncompete or Non-solicitation Agreement.
+If this happened to you, your employer may have advised you to consult a lawyer about the agreement, and whether it did or not, it is advisable for you to consult with a lawyer.
+These agreements can have a major effect on your future, and you want to be sure you are treated properly.
 It is important to consider the following:

 - You are not releasing any rights or claims not in your best interest.